-A few years ago, my husband went through a cancer battle.
+A few years ago, my husband went through his second of three battles with cancer.
 Following treatment that put him in remission, he had an appointment with an integrative oncologist to discuss some alternative ways to keep him healthy.
 Along with a green smoothie recipe and some other recommendations, Dr. Park talked a lot about stress.
 This was not a huge surprise as most of us now know how damaging stress can be to our bodies; however, it was how he used an example from his own life as a physician that gripped my heart.
 He is not a believer in Jesus, but his counsel agrees so completely with the counsel of God.
 Dr. Park said, “If I came into this room today fully aware and pre-occupied with the fact that there are other patients in rooms waiting for me to get to them, I would come in here worried and stressed.
 I would hate coming to work every day knowing that I can never keep up as I would like to.
 But,” he said, looking at my husband, “I choose to come in and focus on you – just you.
 I have learned how to simply live in the moment I am in and not the moments I can do nothing about other than worry.
 Stay present to the moment you are in.
 It will help you relieve worry and stress.”